 1. Read the rest of this page.
 If you don’t, we’ll know, and your chances of publishing with us will drop.

-Before you get started on your blog outline, ask yourself the following questions.
+Before you get started on your article, ask yourself the following questions.
 They’ll help you clarify why you’re writing it and how you’ll write it.

 1. Who’s your audience?

 We publish content for creative professionals and entrepreneurs who build websites and digital products.
 Your post should appeal and speak directly to one or more of these audiences.

 2. What will readers get out of your article?